Introduction - Aurena Page Designer¶

 |Item or child item is configured and is fully published.
 For a parent item this means that all configurations done to child items are fully saved and published.|

 It is possible to inspect the details of an attribute value change.
 Hover the mouse over an attribute with a change indicator and a second indicator is shown.
 If this icon is hovered a change diff comparison is dropped down.
 Here both the previous and current value is shown.
 Even in this dropdown colors have a meaning.
 The value on top is the current value and it will be shown with unsaved or saved configuration color.
-The previous value at the bottom will show in white color.
+The previous value at the bottom will show as white if no previous configurations was saved.
+If the change was made to a previously saved configuration the color will show as saved configuration.

 Page Designer Actions¶